cdktf/cdktf-provider-cloudflare/docs/originCaCertificate.go.md

 - *Type:* *f64

 The number of days for which the certificate should be valid.
+Available values: 7, 30, 90, 365, 730, 1095, 5475.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.1.0/docs/resources/origin_ca_certificate#requested_validity OriginCaCertificate#requested_validity}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.2.0/docs/resources/origin_ca_certificate#requested_validity OriginCaCertificate#requested_validity}

 ---